pgRouting/website/donate.rst

   * Platinum Sponsors will have their logo placed in the sidebar of pgrouting.org
   * Gold Sponsors will be listed on the sponsors page with a large logo (60k pixel, e.g. 300x200px)
   * Silver sponsors will be listed on the sponsors page with a medium size logo (30k pixel, e.g. 200x150px)
-  * Bronze sponsors will be listed on the sponsors page with a small size logo (6k ixel, e.g. 100x60px)
+  * Bronze sponsors will be listed on the sponsors page without logo

 * Sponsors will be allowed to use the pgRouting logo on their web site and show they are a sponsor of the pgRouting project
 * Donors will be listed on the sponsors page upon request, but do not receive the additional benefits listed above for sponsors